-Section 5.1 Additional Studies
+Section 5.1 Additional studies

-Pursuant to RSA 673:16 II, 676:4-b, and 676:4 I(g), the Planning Board may require additional studies to determine the potential impact of the proposed site development.
+The Planning Board reserves the right to require additional studies to determine the potential impact of the proposed site development.
 Studies may include, but are not limited to, a(n) Traffic Impact Analysis, Fiscal Impact Analysis, and Environmental Impact Analysis.
 The applicant shall pay for all such studies.